 e) All members are entitled to speak and command one vote at the AGM.
 A family membership will command one vote.
 Societies may nominate 2 delegates in advance, to attend and speak at the AGM but each Society will have only one vote.
 No voting by proxy will be allowed.

 6 Extraordinary General Meeting

-c) A minimum of 20 members may by notice in writing instruct the Secretary to call an EGM.
+b) A minimum of 20 members or 20% of the membership may by notice in writing instruct the Secretary to call an EGM.
 The Secretary shall send the notice required by rule 6a, within 28 days of receiving such instructions.

 8 Amendments to Rules

 These rules may only be amended at the AGM of the BTA, or an EGM called for the purpose.

 1‑7.95 (adding President and 4 year limitation of office)